-- Transfer the Agreement between the DEDC and the Suppliers and/or Beneficiaries; - Transfer a grant awarded to another business or another location; - Exchange of incentive award for cash; - Resell, transfer, manipulate or exchange the installed system; - Use of pre-owned or refurbished equipment; - Sell energy generated by the system to third parties (except to the Transmission and Distribution Operator); - Operation and maintenance cost of a public utility or the costs of fuel or energy purchase contracts; - General government expenses required to carry out its regular responsibilities - Cost of improvements to the property required for it to be able to structurally support the system to be installed; - Reimbursement of costs associated with a system purchased and installed prior to the registration of the signed Grant Agreement with the Office of the Comptroller of Puerto Rico; - Installation of equipment that is not permanent and integral to the structure as defined by The Puerto Rico Civil Code in Article 250 and Article 252; - Use of facilities or equipment for political purposes or to engage in other partisan political activities, such as candidate forums, voter transportation, or voter registration; - New housing construction; - Purchase of equipment construction equipment, fire protection equipment, furnishings, and personal property, as provided at 24 C.F.R. § 570.207: - o Construction equipment.
+- Transfer the Agreement between the DEDC and the Suppliers and/or Beneficiaries; - Transfer a grant awarded to another business or another location; - Exchange of incentive award for cash; - Resell, transfer, manipulate or exchange the installed system; - Use of pre-owned or refurbished equipment; - Sell energy generated by the system to third parties (except to the Transmission and Distribution Operator); - Operation and maintenance cost of a public utility or the costs of fuel or energy purchase contracts; - General government expenses required to carry out its regular responsibilities - Cost of improvements to the property required for it to be able to structurally support the system to be installed; - Reimbursement of costs associated with a system purchased and installed prior to the registration of the signed Grant Agreement with the Office of the Comptroller of Puerto Rico; - Installation of equipment that is not permanent and integral to the structure as defined by The Puerto Rico Civil Code in Article 2504 and Article 2525; - Use of facilities or equipment for political purposes or to engage in other partisan political activities, such as candidate forums, voter transportation, or voter registration; - New housing construction; - Purchase of equipment construction equipment, fire protection equipment, furnishings, and personal property, as provided at 24 C.F.R. § 570.207:

+o Construction equipment.
 The purchase of construction equipment is ineligible, but compensation for the use of such equipment through leasing or depreciation pursuant to 2 C.F.R.
-Part 200, Subpart E, as applicable for an otherwise eligible activity is an eligible use of CDBG funds. - o Fire protection equipment.
-Fire protection equipment is considered for this purpose to be an integral part of a public facility and thus, purchase of such equipment would be eligible under § 570.201(c).
+Part 200, Subpart E, as applicable for an otherwise eligible activity is an eligible use of CDBG funds.